2014 American immigration crisis: Background

 From 1980 onwards, the number of immigrants from Central America arriving to the United States has grown substantially.
 However, most of the people fleeing Central America are those whose countries are plagued by corruption, poverty, and murder.
 The three countries from Central America with the highest numbers of migrants are Honduras, Guatemala, and El Salvador.
 Other immigrants from different countries in Central America have seen a moderate decrease from 2010 to 2013.
 For example, Costa Rica, Nicaragua, Panama, and Belize have not had as many immigrants as the other three leading countries in the time frame.
 The three leading countries are the bulk immigrants coming to the United States.
 Honduras, El Salvador, and Guatemala make up 85 percent of those who arrive to the United States since the 1980s.
 "In fiscal year (FY) 2016 alone, U.S. Customs and Border Protection (CBP) intercepted nearly 46,900 unaccompanied children and more than 70,400 family units from El Salvador, Guatemala, and Honduras arriving at the U.S.-Mexico border."

 During the Cold War, the United States backed violent anti-Communist forces throughout Latin America.
-Academics claim that the violence and high murder rates in many of these countries is the direct legacy of the US intervention on behalf of these anti-Communist forces stretching back into the 1950s with the Guatemalan coup d'état, which has shaped the contemporary refugee crisis.
+Academics claim that the violence and high murder rates in many of these countries is the direct legacy of the U.S. intervention on behalf of these anti-Communist forces stretching back into the 1950s with the Guatemalan coup d'état, which has shaped the contemporary refugee crisis.

 In 2014, the reason this crisis was internationally covered by media outlets, was due to the fact that most of the immigrants were children.
 Most of these children cross through the Guatemala-Mexico border.
 Most of these children also ride with other migrants atop a train called "La Bestia" (The Beast), which begins near the Guatemalan border, in Chiapas state, and goes to Mexico City.
 However, La Bestia has drawn international attention.
 This train route is the epicenter of mass extortion, mutilation, murder, robberies, rape, kidnapping, and sexual assault of Central American and other immigrants.
 Immigrants do not report these crimes in fear of being deported back to their native countries.
 If these immigrant children managed to survive La Bestia and the cartels in Mexico, they now need to find "coyotes" to smuggle them across the Mexican-American border.

 Most women and children from Central America simply crossed the Rio Grande and turned themselves in to the United States Border Patrol, relying on the belief, partly well founded, that United States immigration and refugee law made special provision for children.
 The large number of migrants entitled to hearings, counsel, and placement overwhelmed U.S. immigration courts and other government facilities.